instagram logo

 #1 Film - First Weekend In May Source: The Quorum

 Merely weeks later and The Fall Guy is now considered a full-on box office flop by the one and only true metric that carries weight in this conversation: the box office.
 As of the time I'm writing this, the film has grossed an $129.4 million worldwide against its estimated budget of $130-135 million (with upwards of $20 million in marketing as well).
-Just getting back to financial sea level isn't enough for Universal Studios when a title like this has so much baked-in potential Breaking even doesn't equate to success in Hollywood – this isn't a golf, it's the movies.
+Just getting back to financial sea level isn't enough for Universal Studios when a title like this has so much baked-in potential Breaking even doesn't equate to success in Hollywood – this isn't golf, it's the movies.
 Oh, and speaking of movie theaters, the film is already available to rent on VOD (which is something I maybe wish I had realized before sitting in a nearly empty theater with three other people quietly chuckling and munching on popcorn).
 This 'quick!-to-streaming' maneuver is a course of action studios are willing to make only when they're either desperate to save their bottom line or want to promote another forthcoming release (I see you HBO for releasing Dune 2 on Max a bit earlier than expected to build some hype for Dune: Prophecy in the fall).
 In the case of The Fall Guy, Universal is clearly trying to save face, cut costs, and streamline their profits to reconcile any hope of a marginal return on investment...

 Which let me tell you is a damn shame and unfair to the movie itself, because I for one really enjoyed The Fall Guy.
 Bogging down my writing flow to shoehorn in some overly thought out film criticism would kill the momentum, so I'll keep my retrospective peaks and pits simple and short.
 Basically, if "Ryan Gosling" isn't the first, last, or most frequently used words in your review of this film, you're missing the most important point.
 The same guy who was once fought off being typecast as the guy from The Notebook by taking on roles where he played quietly brooding and mysteriously intriguing men (mostly in Nicolas Winding Refn movies like Drive) has finally evolved into what is now his final movie star form.
 Yes, he was funny in The Nice Guys and his relentless commitment to the bit in Barbie showed another way for him to be fearless, but he I don't think he's ever leaned in to being the charming, prototypical leading man as much as he does in The Fall Guy.
 And yes, I realize that there is a part-satire, part-parody, and part-sight gag humor to it all, but that doesn't mean Gosling isn't relishing the spotlight.
 His efforts are matched by Emily Blunt, who is equally committed and makes the most of a part that seems half-baked on the page but fully realized in her performance.
 Together, the two of them make up for a lot of the film's shortcomings, including some of its messy pacing and disjointed tonality.
 Leitch certainly has the filmmaking chops and sense of visual playfulness to keep his audience interested, but The Fall Guy is built around and reliant upon the shared comedic chemistry of its two leading movie stars.